Skip to content

 Monitoring the COM ports on the ZED-F9P

-Most applications do not need to plug anything into the Data port.
+Most applications do not need to plug anything into the DATA port.
 Most users will get their NMEA position data over Bluetooth.
 However, this port can be useful for sending position data to an embedded microcontroller or single-board computer.
 The pinout is 3.3V / TX / RX / GND.
 3.3V is provided by this connector to power a remote device if needed.
 While the port is capable of sourcing up to 600mA, we do not recommend more than 300mA.
 This port should not be connected to a power source.

-Pulse Per Second
+Pulse Per Second and External Trigger

 Configuring the External Pulse and External Events